 - A one-off pneumococcal immunisation if you are over the age of 65 years, or are taking immunosuppressive medicines, or are taking steroids equivalent to 20 mg or more of prednisolone each day for more than a month.

 Some people try complementary therapies such as special diets, bracelets, acupuncture, etc. There is little research evidence to say how effective such treatments are for RA.
 In particular, beware of paying a lot of money to people who make extravagant claims of success.
-For advice on the value of any treatment it is best to consult a doctor, or contact one of the groups below.
+For advice on the value of any treatment it is best to consult a doctor.

 What is the outlook for rheumatoid arthritis?